cpuguy83/blog/_posts/2017-10-14-containerd-deep-dive-intro.md

 *graphics courtesy of [Stephen Day](https://github.com/stevvooe)*

-While containerD does use GRPC as an API, and thus anyone can generate their own client, it also provides an unopinionated, rich Go client implementation which does not require dealing with the GRPC layer itself.
+While containerd does use GRPC as an API, and thus anyone can generate their own client, it also provides an unopinionated, rich Go client implementation which does not require dealing with the GRPC layer itself.